pass-rush/pass-rush/README.md

 You want a piece of me?

-Here are some ideas to get you started.:  👈🏿   I'm so gansta I left 'as is'.
+Here are some ideas to get you started.:  👈🏿  &nbsp; I'm so gansta I left 'as is'.

 - 🔭 I’m currently working on ... staying awesome
 - 🌱 I’m currently learning ... everytyhing